So you’re looking to find a bargain when it comes to your South African safari experience?

 Or alternatively, you can drive, bus or train between Johannesburg and Cape Town and explore many of the other amazing things to do in South Africa along the way.

-And linking in with this, it’s great to know that not only is South Africa easy to get to, but many of the parks here are very easy to access as well.
+And linking in with this point about cheaper flight connections, it’s great to know that not only is South Africa easy to get to, but many of the parks here are very easy to access as well.

-Yes South Africa safaris offer some of the most accessible conditions on the continent, which certainly helps to keep the cost of them down!
+Yes South African safaris offer some of the most accessible conditions on the continent, which certainly helps to keep the cost of them down!

-Comparing this to the remote and sometimes hard to access parks in Namibia and Botswana, for example, having so many options for safaris that you can drive to in a short amount of time, is another reason the costs stay lower in South Africa too.
+Comparing this to the remote and sometimes hard-to-access parks in Namibia and Botswana, for example, having so many options for safaris that you can drive to in a short amount of time, is another reason the safari costs stay lower in South Africa too.

 As such, it goes without saying, that heading to an easily accessible park will definitely help you find a cheaper South Africa safari.

-Malaria risks are also lower in many parts of South Africa compared to other Southern Africa countries.
+Malaria risks are also lower in many parts of South Africa compared to other Southern African countries, so you can generally rake the price of antimalarial medication out of your safari here too.

-And coming in at number 4 on this list of hacks, it’s one that can make a huge difference to the amount you pay for a safari.
+And coming in at number 4 on this list of top South Africa safari budget hacks, it’s one that can make a huge difference to the amount you pay.

 And that’s because South Africa is one of the few countries where you can actually drive yourself in a safari park.

-Yup without the need to join a group or hire a guide, this is a huge way to keep the costs of your South Africa safari low.
+Yup, without the need to join a group or hire a guide, self-drive is a huge way to keep the costs of your South Africa safari low.

-Of course, you need to check which parks allow self-driving, and at what times of the day (i.e. dawn, afternoon or night game drives) but once you’ve established this, you’re good to go!
+Of course, you need to check which parks allow self-driving, and at what times of the day (i.e. dawn, afternoon or night game drives), but once you’ve established this, you’re pretty much good to go!

-Self-driving also makes it very cheap to get to safari parks, essentially doing away with any need for agencies, tours and guides at all.
+Self-driving also makes it very cheap to get to safari parks, essentially doing away with any need for travel agencies, tours and guides too.

 Often people pick their rental car up at the airport on their arrival in South Africa and, having planned and booked their own itinerary, they then enjoy this amazing country and its wildlife at their own pace.

-Of course, you need to be confident driving in foreign countries, as well as have the relevant licenses etc to achieve this, but once those things are sorted, you’re good to go!
+Of course, you need to be confident driving in foreign countries, as well as have the relevant licenses to achieve this, but once those things are sorted, South African driving can be pretty straightforward!

 Just remember that in South Africa they drive on the left-hand side of the road – great if you’re from the UK, Australia or New Zealand, but less easy if you’re from mainland Europe or North America!